Aston Martin DB2/4 Vignale: fitted out for a king

 The Aston Martin’s brawny six-cylinder engine helps this classic car make good progress

-With an asking price of £3.5million this was not a project born solely out of altruism, but I suspect that it represents a great many expensive man-hours that could have realised that payday much more rapidly.
+With an asking price in multiple millions, this was not a project born solely out of altruism, but I suspect that it represents a great many expensive man-hours that could have realised that payday much more rapidly.

 Five or six decades ago, this car would have struggled to find a patron like Fountain.